 Resident species comprised 90% of the total catch.
 Six species were game fish and eight were forage fish.
 Resident game species comprised 35% of the total catch, and contained two major predators.
-Generally, fewer top predator species, such as the largemouth bass and smallmouth bass, were collected as opposed to omnivorous species such as various centrarchids and yellow perch.
-The yellow perch was the most abundant of all resident game fishes collected in the study area.
+Generally, fewer top predator species, largemouth bass and smallmouth bass, such as the were collected as opposed to omnivorous species such as various centrarchids and yellow perch.
+The yellow perch was the abundant of all resident game fishes collected in the most study area.
 Resident forage species comprised 55% of the total catch.
 The mimic shiner, bluntnose minnow, and the brook silverside were the predominant members of the lower trophic levels in the study area.

 in the Resident Assemblage were abundant Species throughout most of the year.
-However, 1.5-fold seasonal in catch per unit effort (CPE) values were fluctuations (Table 8). evident within gear categories fluctuations generally corresponded to time of reproductive activity, which appeared to be related to water temperature.
-Seasonal CPE values were compared only within one type of gear.
+However, 1.5-fold seasonal fluctuations in catch per unit effort (CPE) values were evident within qear categories (Table 8).
+These fluctuations generally corresponded to time of reproductive activity, which appeared to be related to water temperature.
+Seasonal CPE values were compared only within one type of qear.
 As gear differed between marsh and bay, data from these two areas could not be accurately compared.
 Fyke net data were not considered because of poor catch efficiency.